 “Fuckin’ right.”

-Percy found Gregory and Bastian crawling into their bunks in crew quarters having been released from control duty by Hemi.
+Percy found Gregory and Bastian crawling into their bunks in crew quarters, having been released from control duty by Hemi.
 Their eyes were slitted and bleary and there was no grace in their attempt to climb into their racks.

-“Come’on, you can’t fucking sleep yet.
+“Come on, you can’t fucking sleep yet.
 Get some coffee and then go find some portable bilge pumps.
 We need to get this boat pumped out, or you’ll never wake up from your little naps.”

 She left them groaning and headed to the galley, thinking coffee sounded like a good idea.
-There was a metal cup sitting upside down in the drying rack, a blue tin cups with the white flecks.
+There was a metal cup sitting upside down in the drying rack, a blue tin cup with the white flecks.
 The outside of it had been dipped in rubber for use on submarines.
-Even when well-washed, the cups always added a particular piquant of metal and oil to the coffee.
+Even when well-washed, the cups always added a piquant taste of metal and oil to the coffee.
 The one in the dish rack was relatively clean, just retaining the usual semi-permanent brown ring stains.

 The coffee in the pot had been on the warmer for hours.
 Maybe days.
-She poured it into her cup and added a couple of scoops of sugar.
+She poured it into her cup and added a couple scoops of sugar.
 The taste was foul, like what she always imagined “sweet crude” must taste like.
 Her taste buds rebelled, but the rest of her body knew better, and she felt an immediate wash of relief from the fatigue beginning to plague her.

 Their situation was dire, but she was feeling better.
-If being flooded and bottomed had been the worst thing that happened today, she would have been upset.
+If being flooded and bottomed had been the worst thing to happen today, she would have been upset.
 But somehow their relative safety right now compared to where they had been an hour before—when they were slowly sinking over a bottomless hole—made Percy feel surprisingly relaxed.
-Relaxed enough to enjoy a cup of burnt coffee at least.
+Relaxed enough to enjoy a cup of burnt coffee, at least.

 Percy found another relatively clean tin cup behind the rails of the dish cabinet and filled it with coffee.
 She brought it to Hemi at the navigation station.

-Hemi took the cup and held it to his lips blowing the acid smell off the surface.
+Hemi took the cup and held it to his lips, blowing the acid smell off the surface.
 His glasses steamed up.
 “Does Chips have a handle on the leak?”

 “Eh.
 It’s under deep fucking water in the hold now.
 She’s going to have to dive down there to weld it.”